stangri/source.openwrt.melmac.net/vpn-policy-routing/files/README.md

 ## Notes/Known Issues

+- If your default routing is set to the VPN tunnel, then then true WAN intrface cannot be discovered using OpenWrt built-in functions, so service will assume your network interface(s) ending with or starting with '''wan''' is/are the WAN interface(s).
 - While you can select some down/inactive VPN tunnel in Web UI, the appropriate tunnel must be up/active for the policies to properly work without errors on service start.
 - If your ```OpenVPN``` interface has the device name different from tun\* or tap\*, please make sure that the tunnel is up before trying to assign it policies in Web UI.
 - When configuring an ```OpenVPN``` tunnel on your router, you **must** setup the firewall zone for the OpenVPN tunnel and firewall forwarding from ```lan``` (and ```guest``` if you have it) to the OpenVPN tunnel interface defined in ```/etc/config/network```.
 Sample configuration script: